 LOVE YOUR CHILD UNCONDITIONALLY

 It sounds like a given, right?
 Of course you love your child unconditionally.
-But what a child perceives, and how they’re made to feel can often differ drastically from what you intentions are.
+But what a child perceives and how they’re made to feel can often differ drastically from what your intentions are.

 If you have a tendency to only show affection to your child when they’re behaving a certain way or achieving a certain result, this can negatively affect their self-esteem and make them feel like they’re not “good enough” or they’re only lovable when they’re being “good.”

-If you’re toddler whines or acts out, make sure that they understand that they’re still loved equally as much as when they do something good.
+If your toddler whines or acts out, make sure they understand that they’re still loved equally as much as when they do something good.